CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/CombatModifiers.md

 ## Defensive (Advantage) (no victory levels)

-This is when a character purely focuses on defending themselves.
+A character purely focuses on defending themselves.

 No victory levels can be achieved for the round by the defender.
-Applies both to Combat Rolls and Dodge Rolls if declared.
+Adboth to Combat Rolls and Dodge Rolls if declared.
 Can not be applied when a Character can not solely focus on defending themselves, such as when they have Disadvantage to their Combat Rolls or Dodge Rolls.
 Examples include being Staggered, being attacked from outside a Grapple, getting up from being Prone, being Off Guard, Dashing, etc...

 ## Ranged vs Melee (Disadvantage)